pgEdge/cloudflare-pgedge-latency-tests/README.md

+# Cloudflare to pgEdge Latency Tests

+Example application and test suite for measuring the latency of data access requests from Cloudflare Workers to pgEdge distributed PostgreSQL databases.

-# The 100 ms Data Access Challenge
+## The 100 ms Data Access Challenge

-Can we use Cloudflare Workers and pgEdge to achieve <100 ms data access from anywhere in the US and Europe?
+Can we use Cloudflare Workers and pgEdge to achieve <100 ms data access for end-users located anywhere in the US and Europe?

 See the corresponding blog post on [pgedge.com/blog](https://www.pgedge.com/blog).